FearTheDeer9/AmortizedBayesianOptimization/README.md

 ### Core Components

 - **`src/`** - Core library implementing causal Bayesian optimization primitives.
-Largely a mess as befits a true research repo but has critical dependenciesfor my later research.
+Largely a mess as befits a true research repo but has critical dependencies for the training scripts.

 - **`experiments/`** - Main training and evaluation scripts:
   - `joint-training/` - Alternating surrogate-policy training